Pacific Southwest, Region 9: Superfund

-The remedy at the site is a large-scale groundwater extraction and treatment (i.e., "pump and treat") system .
-Four pump and treat "sub-projects" have been built, having a combined treatment capacity of 26,000 gallons per minute (equivalent to 37 million gallons per day [MGD]).
-Each sub-project has two or more groundwater extraction wells and three or more water treatment processes (e.g., air stripping, granular activated carbon, ion exchange, advanced oxidation ) for removal of the contaminants from the groundwater.
+The remedy at the site is large-scale groundwater extraction and treatment (i.e., "pump and treat").
+Five pump and treat "sub-projects" have been built or expanded, having a combined treatment capacity of more than 30,000 gallons per minute (equivalent to 43.2 million gallons per day [MGD]).
+Each sub-project has multiple groundwater extraction wells and three or more water treatment processes (e.g., air stripping, granular activated carbon, ion exchange, advanced oxidation ) for removal of the contaminants from the groundwater.

 In 1989, the California Regional Water Quality Control Board, Los Angeles Region (RWQCB), working in accordance with an EPA-State Cooperative Agreement, began to identify the sources of the groundwater contamination in the Azusa/Baldwin Park area.
 The RWQCB inspected more than 1,400 commercial and industrial businesses in the area and required testing of soil and/or groundwater where contamination was observed or suspected.
 Using the test results, historical Federal, State and local records, responses to information requests, and other investigative techniques, EPA ultimately identified 21 parties as significant contributors to the groundwater contamination.
 The 21 companies have been named as PRPs.
 Hundreds of other companies have been sent "no further action" letters to inform them that EPA does not believe that they have contributed to the groundwater contamination.